Saturday, November 29, 2014

 This is a caricature of Charles Darwin that appeared in newspapers around 1871.
 It was mocking both his theory of evolution and serving as a personal attack.
 Victorian Age England could not accept the theory of evolution seeing as the society was highly religious.
 Darwin’s works such as Origin of the Species and The Descent of Man radically changed the fields of zoology, biology, natural history, and life science” (link to source).

 Another scientist who suffered from the questioning of the academic community was Albert Einstein (1879-1955) after he published the theory of relativity.
-In 1931, the book One Hundred Authors Against Einstein was published in which 121 scientists objected to the theory.
+In 1931, the book One Hundred Authors Against Einstein was published in which 121 scientists objected to the theory, calling for retraction.

-As recently as 2009, Roger Pielke Jr., a professor of environmental studies at Boulder University in Colorado, was attacked by columnist Michael Roddy:
+As recently as 2009, Roger Pielke Jr., a professor of environmental studies at Boulder University in Colorado, attacked because of his research on the climate.
+One was a columnist, Michael Roddy:

 “Misdeeds: It’s telling that Pielke thinks his poli sci degree entitles him to have an opinion about all aspects of climate science.
 Specifically, it’s telling us that he thinks we’re idiots”.